Assembly refuses to consider drunken driving bill

 The bill would increase the minimum time in prison for a 5th or 6th offense from six months to 18 months.
 Prison officials estimate the change would generate $13.6 million in additional operating costs annually.

-The Senate passed the bill on a voice vote last week.
+The Senate passed the bill last week.
 Republican leaders in the Assembly tried to place the bill on their agenda Tuesday during a floor session.
-Democrats objected and Republicans couldn't muster enough votes to overcome the objection.
+But they couldn't muster enough votes to overcome Democrats' objection.

+Democratic Rep. Mark Spreitzer told Republicans that his colleagues objected to the bill because it doesn't include funding for treatment.
+He says without that piece people would just spend 18 months behind bars, come out and drive drunk again.